epwalsh/obsidian.nvim/README.md

   -- first one they find.
 You can set this option to tell obsidian.nvim to always use this -- finder. finder = "telescope.nvim",

+  -- Optional, configure key mappings for the finder.
+These are the defaults.
+  -- If you don't want to set any mappings this way then set finder_mappings = {
+    -- Create a new note from your query from `:ObsidianSearch` and `:ObsidianQuickSwitch`.
+    -- Only telescope is supported.
+    new = "<C-x>",
+  },

   -- Optional, sort search results by "path", "modified", "accessed", or "created".
   -- The recommend value is "modified" and `true` for `sort_reversed`, which means, for example,